Somerton Man: Jessica Thomson and Alf Boxall

 When she was shown the plaster cast bust of the dead man by DS Leane, Thomson said she could not identify the person depicted.
-According to Leane, he described her reaction upon seeing the cast as "completely taken aback, to the point of giving the appearance that she was about to faint".
+Leane described her reaction upon seeing the cast as "completely taken aback, to the point of giving the appearance that she was about to faint".
 In an interview many years later, Paul Lawson, the technician who made the cast and was present when Thomson viewed it, noted that after looking at the bust she immediately looked away and would not look at it again.

 Thomson also said that while she was working at Royal North Shore Hospital in Sydney during World War II, she had owned a copy of Rubaiyat.
 In 1945, at the Clifton Gardens Hotel in Sydney, she had given it to an Australian Army lieutenant named Alf Boxall, who was serving at the time in the Water Transport Section of the Royal Australian Engineers.
 Thomson told police that, after the war ended, she had moved to Melbourne and married.
 She said that she had received a letter from Boxall and had replied, telling him that she was now married.
 (Subsequent research suggests that her future husband, Prosper Thomson, was in the process of obtaining a divorce from his first wife in 1949, and that he did not marry Jessica until mid-1950.)
 There is no evidence that Boxall had any contact with Jessica Thomson after 1945.

 As a result of their conversations with Thomson, police suspected that Boxall was the dead man.
 However, in July 1949, Boxall was found in Sydney and the final page of his copy of Rubaiyat (reportedly a 1924 edition published in Sydney) was intact, with the words "Tamam Shud" still in place.
 Boxall was now working in the maintenance section at the Randwick Bus Depot (where he had worked before the war) and was unaware of any link between the dead man and himself.
 In the front of the copy of Rubaiyat that was given to Boxall, Jessica Harkness had signed herself "JEstyn" [sic] and written out verse 70: